 1.4.1 Equipment for Execution.

 The Morse simulator and python3 are required in order to execute the simulation.
 The hardware port could be done in a number of ways, but at minimum would require multiple (smart) EMILYs and a DJI Phantom.
-Technically, a single EMILY could be used it simply would not demonstrate the full extent of the algorithm.
+Technically, a single EMILY could be used, but it simply would not demonstrate the full extent of the algorithm.

 1. Inputs.